Isolation Portrait Project - Part 4

 I think that being able to spend time alone and not feeling the need to have to be with someone else, I believe it as an opportunity to get closer and know better my inner self.

 Daniela is my niece (I love to be aunty Elena, even though all of my “real family” nieces and nephews are hundreds of kilometres away…).

 I met her for the first time when she was already 11 years old.
 The occasion was Victor’s family reunion in US, after 4 years of being apart.
 But when I really fell in love with her was last October when we visited the family in the Dominican Republic for a wedding.
 She was so grown up!
 A special little woman.
 I think that out of all Victor’s family she is the one who gets me more, because I think she is reflexive and a bit introverted like me.
 And I suspect she has inside a bit of cynicism, which I love!
 Daniela has a strong personality and a thing for the drama… so I already picture her on a theatre stage with a bright future!
 Too soon?

-I speek Spanish and English because Spanish is my main language and I learned English at school.
-I also know a little Mandarin and French because I’ve been studied them at school in the last years.
+I speak Spanish and English because Spanish is my main language and I learned English at school.
+I also know a little Mandarin and French because I’ve been studying them at school for the last few years.